 Governments throughout Asia are already in a competitive race to make their cities the destination of choice to attract foreign data center investment.
 Data center services in the Asia Pacific region were valued at US$10 billion in 2011, while web hosting and co-location were US$2.5 billion.

 Shifts in Demand and Capacity

-Demand for capacity from the wireless sector has already exceeded all expectations and carriers realise that there is a little bit of catching up to do.
+Demand for capacity from the wireless sector has already exceeded all expectations and carriers realize that there is a little bit of catching up to do.

-Last year in Singapore alone capacity demands for Equinix’s data centres have been growing at rates which are tracking as the highest rate of traffic growth in Asia-Pacific.
+Last year in Singapore alone capacity demands for Equinix’s data centers have been growing at rates which are tracking as the highest rate of traffic growth in Asia-Pacific.

 The significant contributors to rising network traffic are carriers, no surprises there, but increasingly also rich content providers.

 While cloud computing is certainly a driver for business grade traffic, it is the revolution in app and mobile content that is driving consumer traffic.